 Did you know?

-Quebec is the only province in Canada where a complete traceability system has been established that requires reporting of all cattle movements, from the farm to the slaughterhouse.
+Quebec is the first province in Canada where a complete traceability system has been established that requires reporting of all cattle movements, from the farm to the slaughterhouse.
 Thus, all stakeholders participate actively in the system: producers, auction barns, exhibitions, veterinarians, slaughter plants.

 As soon as an animal enters one of these sites, a report is produced and transmitted to ATQ.
 A complete history of the sites visited by each animal is thus established, from birth to the end of its life?